Granted, he doesn't have any teeth.

 - It's a reference to Lili von Schtupp, who not only had the same speech impediment, but was also played by the same actress.

 - Actually a bit of Fridge Brilliance and/or Viewers Are Geniuses.
-Upper class Brits in the Victorian era (when the movie takes place, and Gussie is obviously of English origin) developed that odd Verbal Tic on purpose.
+Upper class Brits in the Victorian era (when the movie takes place, though Gussie is actually German) developed that odd Verbal Tic on purpose.